Copycat McDonald’s Big Mac Sauce

 There are no big surprises among the Big Mac sauce ingredients:

-While you can use any old relish, India relish produces the tastiest and most authentic results.
-This more complex relish has more of a spicy and tangy kick, along with the addition of other veggies beyond pickles.
-It’s available at many larger supermarkets as well as online, but you can also use ordinary sweet pickle relish if that’s all you have on hand but do not use dill pickle relish.
-Those who are feeling especially adventurous can even make their own India relish
+While you can use any old relish, Indian relish yields the tastiest, most authentic results.
+This more complex relish has a spicier, tangier kick, with additional veggies beyond pickles.
+It’s available at many larger supermarkets as well as online, but you can also use ordinary sweet pickle relish if that’s all you have on hand.
+Do not use dill pickle relish.
+Those who are feeling especially adventurous can even make their own India relish.

 How to make Big Mac Sauce